 Join me in my almost out-of-control garden where I try to grow as much food, fruit and flowers as I can – whilst tiptoeing around wildlife.
 This summer we’ve had five hedgehogs born in a nest in the corner of the orchard, under an old duck hut.
-Our mini-wood has been home to a pair of tawny owl fledglings.
-No doubt they are here because of a thriving colony of short-tailed voles.
+Our mini-wood has been home to a pair of tawny owl fledglings, and a very vocal baby buzzard.
+They are probably here because of a thriving colony of short-tailed voles.
 We garden lightly, with many bramble-filled corners, always aware that we share this special place.
-Although it is my garden- it is their home too, and so this wild and somewhat weedy place, is quite rightly called ‘Bramble Garden.’
+Although it is my garden- it is their home too.

 Here’s one of the fledgling tawny owls amongst our wild cherry, beech and ash trees.